spacetelescope/slitlessutils/docs/glossary.rst

 	compound source
 		A source that is decomposed into more than one :term:`dispersed region`.

+	contamination
+		Light from a separate (unrelated) source that affects the source in question.
+Colloquially, pixels that contain light from multiple (unrelated) sources are said to be "contaminated".
+This is sometimes referred to as "confusion".

 	contamination model
-		A model that describes the amount of light from an unrelated source that adversely affects the flux of the source in question.
+		A model that describes the :term:`contamination`.
 These models are built on existing observations, usually broadband photometry, but can be spectroscopic data as well.
 The concept of a *contamination model* only pertains to the :doc:`Single-Exposure Extraction <single>`, as the :doc:`Multi-Exposure Extraction <multi>` uses data at multiple position angles to mitigate contamination (see `Ryan, Casertano, & Pirzkal (2018) <https://ui.adsabs.harvard.edu/abs/2018PASP..130c4501R/abstract>`_ for more information).

 	cosmic ray
 		A high energy particle that imparts a significant amount of charge resulting in a very sharp, bright, and discontinuous profile.
 Since cosmic rays are stochastic in nature, they do not reappear in successive images.
 Further, they are unrelated to the sources of interest and render their pixels unusable for science, therefore they must be flagged before any type of analysis.

 	damping target
 		The vector of spectra that the sparse-least squares solutions will tend to minimize high-frequency noise.
 See scipy implementation of the `LSQR <https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.linalg.lsqr.html>`_ algorithm.

 	data-quality array
 		A bitmask containing the flags that indicate different failure modes of a pixel.
 In general, the *good* pixels have a data-quality value of 0.
 Also called DQA.

+	decimation
+		The act of summing a data vector over unique combinations of an index vector (these vectors should have the same length).
+For example, if the data vector is :math:`v=\{0.1,0.2,0.3,0.2,0.1,0.0\}` and the index vector is :math:`i=\{0,0,0,1,3,1\}` then the decimated data and indices will be :math:`v_d=\{0.6, 0.2, 0.3\}` and :math:`i_d=\{0,1,3\}`, respectively.
+The index vector must have integer datatype, but see :func:`slitlessutils.core.utilities.indices.decimate()` for more information and examples.  **This is a critical concept in slitlessutils**.

 	direct imaging
 		Data collected in a standard broadband imaging filter contemporaneously with the WFSS data.
 These data are often used to improve the astrometric information in the WFSS data, but may have utility in other ways (such as determining the cross-dispersion profile weights, specifying the extraction apertures, or estimating contamination via broadband colors).
 See also :term:`post-imaging` or :term:`pre-imaging`.